CLI Scripting

 // 1.
 Discover the workbook's structure

-const tables = await xlsx.detectTables(wb)
+const tables = Object.values(summary.tables)

-const summary = tables.find(t => t.tableName === "Summary")
+const table = tables.find(t => t.tableName === "Summary") ?? tables[0]

 // 2.
 Look up a value by label, not by hardcoded cell address

-const revenue = await xlsx.tableLookup(wb, {
+const [q3Revenue] = await xlsx.tableLookup(wb, {

-table: summary.address,
+table: table.address,

 rowLabel: "Total Revenue",